 Lunch that day was the tasting of the briskets prepared using the four different smokes — oak, hickory, mesquite, and pecan.
 Each participant received a small slice of brisket from each smoke and were asked to rate it on 9-point scales.
 Students tabulated the results, and there was a three-way tie among oak, mesquite, and pecan, with oak being different from mesquite, but not from pecan or hickory.
 Most years, either oak or hickory wins this competition.

 Life as a pitmaster panel

-One of the most highly regarded parts of Camp Brisket is the final panel, moderated by Jeff Savell, which featured Russell Roegels, Bryan Bracewell, Aaron Franklin, Wayne Mueller, Evan LeRoy, John Brotherton, Tootsie Tomanetz, Kerry Bexley.
+One of the most highly regarded parts of Camp Brisket is the final panel, moderated by Jeff Savell, which featured Russell Roegels, Wayne Mueller, John Brotherton, Tootsie Tomanetz, Kerry Bexley, and Joe Riscky.
 The title of the panel was “Life as a Pitmaster,” and it gave each person a time to reflect on their path to where they are now, the challenges and opportunities they each face, and why in this crazy world of barbecue, they love this business so much.

 Send off meal

-The final meal is a comparison of wrapped versus unwrapped briskets.
-At this point, we do not collect ballots any more to see who liked what.
+The final meal was a comparison of wrapped versus unwrapped briskets.
+There was no difference between wrapped and unwrapped briskets.
 Most participants are facing “brisket fatigue” at this point, and are ready for something fairly light as they depart.

 We end Camp Brisket for this year and know that many people from all walks of life have come together to bond over barbecue in general, but with the common goal of how to tackle the challenge that is the brisket!
 Thanks to Kelly Yandell, Foodways Texas board member, for coming and taking such great photos and being at the camp to support everyone.